sagemathinc/cocalc/src/doc/design_overview/overview.rst

 whenever the source changes.

 In practice it's less convenient to run ``webpack`` over and over again;
-instead one can run ``webpack --watch`` which watches all files for changes and rebuilds continuously.
+instead one can run ``webpack --watch`` which watches all files in the project for changes and rebuilds continuously.

 Conclusion
 ----------